caiiiycuk/js-dos/v7/docs/overview.md

 ```

 :::info
-By default js-dos will load wasm modules relatively from current path,
+By default, js-dos will load wasm modules relatively from current path,
 you should specify variable `pathPrefix` if you want to load them from different place:
 ```js
 emulators.pathPrefix = "/v7/build/releases/latest/js-dos/";